QueueHammer/codecraftsman.js/README.md

 ##String.log()

-Now with all these ways to make readbale string faster we should be able to why not an easy way to output them to the console?
-Why not make logging eaiser all tougether?
+With two new ways to cleanly create new strings it will not be long before they start gettnig logged.
+So why not make loggin strings eaiser all tougether?
 O.K.

     //Any string can now be logged to the console 'This will show up on console'.log();